 - There are other features in Google Analytics, including data visualization, monitoring, reporting, and predictive analysis, amongst other things.

 Some past weaknesses of Google Analytics have been identified as potentially affecting the accuracy of its data.
 These include the following:

 - By blocking Google Analytics cookies, some browser plugins, ad filtering tools, and private networks, users may lower their data's overall accuracy and precision by a significant margin.

 - Samples of 500,000 random sessions are used to lessen server load.
 Only the total number of visitors is shown as an error margin in these reports.
 As a result, extremely significant error margins might exist even for short pieces of data.

-Enroll in the PG Program in Data Analytics to learn over a dozen of data analytics tools and skills, and gain access to masterclasses by Purdue faculty and IBM experts, exclusive hackathons, Ask Me Anything sessions by IBM.
+Enroll in the Data Analytics Certification Program to learn over a dozen of data analytics tools and skills, and gain access to masterclasses by Purdue faculty and IBM experts, exclusive hackathons, Ask Me Anything sessions by IBM.

 Learn Data Analytics With Simplilearn

 Simplilearn offers a free Data Analytics course that is the ideal starting point for your career as a Google Analytics specialist.
 Learn how to create a Google Analytics account and how to interpret the numbers that contribute to increased traffic and revenue.
-Also, you can opt for a Postgraduate Program in Data Analytics for an in-depth look into the Data Analytics domain.
+Also, you can opt for a Data Analytics Certification Program for an in-depth look into the Data Analytics domain.